elizabethdaly/tasks-machine-learning/README.md

 https://github.com/elizabethdaly/tasks-machine-learning

 The analysis takes the form of a single Jupyter notebook of filename **tasks-machine-learning.ipynb**

+The notebook contains all code, background investigations, references, and results analysis for this assignment.
+Required packages were imported as needed in the notebook.

 ### Instructions for cloning the repository
 A repository on GitHub exists as a remote repository.
 You can clone this repository to create a local copy on your computer by following these instructions: